South Africa safaris, tours & holiday packagesA self-styled "World in One Country"

 per person11 days

-More on South Africa holidays
+More on South Africa safaris, tours & holiday packages

 The main coastal tourist focus is Cape Town, which ranks alongside San Francisco and Sydney among the world’s most beautiful harbour cities.
 Elsewhere, a 3,000-kilometre coastline includes the wild forested dunes of Cape Vidal, the family-oriented resorts of the KwaZulu-Natal south coast, and the spectacular cliffs of the Garden Route and Cape Point.